 (photo: NOS - click to enlarge)

-The two Dutch secret services, which were both created during a major reorganisation in 2002, are:
+In the Netherlands, there are two secret services, which were both created during a major reorganisation in 2002:

 - General Intelligence and Security Service (Dutch: Algemene Inlichtingen- en Veiligheidsdienst, or AIVD), which falls under the Interior Ministry and is mainly responsible for domestic security issues, but also has a small branch that gathers intelligence information from and about foreign countries.
 In 2015, AIVD had over 1300 employees and a budget of 213 million euros.